malwaremily/infosec-news-briefs/README.md

 #### NOBELIUM targeting delegated administrative privileges to facilitate broader attacks
 * [Microsoft](https://www.microsoft.com/security/blog/2021/10/25/nobelium-targeting-delegated-administrative-privileges-to-facilitate-broader-attacks/): "The Microsoft Threat Intelligence Center (MSTIC) has detected nation-state activity associated with the threat actor tracked as NOBELIUM, attempting to gain access to downstream customers of multiple cloud service providers (CSP), managed service providers (MSP), and other IT services organizations... that have been granted administrative or privileged access by other organizations "

+#### Correlate security findings with AWS Security Hub and Amazon EventBridge
+* [AWS Security Blog](https://aws.amazon.com/blogs/security/correlate-security-findings-with-aws-security-hub-and-amazon-eventbridge/): "In this blog post, we’ll walk you through deploying a solution to correlate specific AWS Security Hub findings from multiple AWS services that are related to a single AWS resource, which indicates an increased possibility that a security incident has happened."

 ### 2021/10/26

 #### International Law Enforcement Operation Targeting Opioid Traffickers on the Darknet Results in 150 Arrests Worldwide and the Seizure of Weapons, Drugs, and over $31 Million